|4||New Delhi, Delhi|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Gaya air is currently 3.5 times above the WHO annual air quality guideline value
+PM2.5 concentration in Gaya is currently 8.8 times the WHO annual air quality guideline value

 Moderate 100 US AQI